 Better promotion and analysis with weather marketing

 Weather conditions have an impact on our habits, reactions, behavior and emotions.
-For these reasons, and with their potential for high promotional effectiveness, the use of weather is a key element in marketing and communication strategies.
-The combination of weather-marketing and digital signage is a major asset in the race for differentiation, and goes beyond the simple possibility of anticipating stock movements or forecasting sales trends, to contribute to economic over-performance.
-Indeed, over and above the strictly logistical aspects, digital signage meteo-marketing makes it possible to contextualize messages and concentrate their distribution at the best times, i.e. whencustomer attention for a particular type of message is at its peak.
+For these reasons, and for their high potential for promotional effectiveness, the use of weather is a key element in marketing and communication strategies.
+The combination of meteomarketing and digital signage is a major asset in the race for differentiation, and contributes to economic sur performance beyond the simple possibility of anticipating stock movements or forecasting sales trends.
+Indeed, because beyond the strictly logistical aspect, meteo-marketing in digital signage makes it possible to contextualize messages and concentrate their distribution at the best times, i.e. whencustomer attention for a particular type of message is at its peak.

 Because weather-driven digital signage goes beyond anticipating sales flows, which are reactive to seasonality.
-Weather-adaptive campaigns have a direct impact on communications performance, and optimize marketing ROI.
+Weather-adaptive campaigns have a direct impact on performance communications, optimizing the ROI of marketing actions.
 Thanks to the contextualization of broadcast messages, marketing teams can imagine complete brand stories rich in experience, encouraging discussion and engagement.

 By transforming climatic constraints into opportunities, digital technologies add weather as an additional targeting criterion alongside widely-used geographical, temporal and socio-demographic conditions.
 Strategies and timetables based on the vagaries of the weather enable us to better anticipate and, ultimately, increase the reach of our communications.
 Although this approach is global and universal, it will have all the more impact on seasonal or weather-sensitive products, i.e. those whose sales volume varies with changing weather conditions.